 Find more information below about why we can't help and most importantly, who can.

 You're not alone and help is out there.

 Creating explicit images of a child is illegal, even if the person doing it is a child.
 It is against the law in the UK for someone under the age of 18 to take an explicit photo or video of themselves or a friend.

-In 2016, 'Outcome 21' was established to allow UK Police to manage 'sexting incidents' without any formal criminal prosection is this is done between young people of the same age and within a healthy relationship.
+In 2016, 'Outcome 21' was established to allow UK Police to manage 'sexting incidents' without any formal criminal prosection if this is done between young people of the same age and within a healthy relationship.

 It is against the law in the UK to share (and threaten to share) an explicit image or video of a child, even if it’s shared between children of the same age.
-It Is also against the law for someone to possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.
-This law was created to protect children, not to get you in trouble.
+It Is also against the law for someone to possess, download, or store an explicit image or video of a child, even if the child gave their permission for it to be created.
+This law was created to protect children, not to get them in trouble.

 It would be against the law for a Revenge Porn Helpline practitioner to view or search for any explicit images of under 18s.
 It is not within our specialist remit to search or remove this kind of illegal content.
 It is also important that you do not look for or share the content any further.

-The Childline 'Report Remove' tool allows under 18s to report through to the IWF with the support of Childline.
+The Childline 'Report Remove' tool allows under-18s to report through to the IWF with the support of Childline.

 If you are concerned about a child and online sexual abuse or the way someone has been communicating with a child online, you should report this to CEOP.
 Make a report here.

 The IWF help to remove images of child sexual abuse.
-If the images or videos are of someone under the age of 18 the IWF can provide advice or you can report on their website.
+If the images or videos are of someone under the age of 18 the IWF can provide advice or you can make a report on their website.